Yuga (2006 film): Cast

-Production

-Nassar plays a scientist in the film.
-The film was shot at AVM Studios and Hotel Blue Moon.
-The film was supposed to have a song featuring Prabhu Deva, but he eventually did not feature.

 Soundtrack

 The music was composed by Dhina.
-Actor Simbu sang a song in the film.

-Release
+Reception

 S. Sudha of Rediff.com gave the film a rating of two-and-a-half out of five stars and wrote that "On the whole, a commendable effort, considering it was completed with great difficulty".
 Malini Mannath of Chennai Online stated that "'Yuga' neither excites nor entertains".
-A critic gave the film a rating of one out of five stars and called the film "a wannabe science-fiction/horror film that is an awful combination of silly, confusing ideas, inept execution, bad acting and cheesy special effects".
-Another critic praised the film calling it a "nail biting thriller".
+A critic from Cinesouth wrote that "This is not a film on love, lust or gangsterism.
+Such an ad propels one to buy a ticket and hasten to see what this new type of film could be.
+A little bit of 'wow,' and a little bit of yawn is what it turns out to be".
+Lajjavathi of Kalki wrote the director wants to add the supernatural to the scientific subject, but the science gets spoiled in the beginning as it is not tied properly.